 1.e4 c5 2.d4 is the beginning of the Smith Morra Gambit.
 This strategy is an aggressive and sharp line against black’s Sicilian Defense.
 If you play white and make an e4 move for any length of time, then you are bound to encounter the Sicilian Defense many times.

 This gambit is best only for players who prefer to play aggressively (just like with the majority of gambits).
 White aims to not just take out black from the normal Sicilian lines, but also to use its development advantage to overwhelm the black king.

-White typically aims to put its bishop on c4 to attack the weak f7 pawn, focusing on the castle kingside, once its knight is on f3.
-Eventually, white aims to place its rooks on the semi open d file and the open c file.
-Afterwards, white would have various potential attacking lines at its disposal.
+White typically aims to put its bishop on c4 to attack the weak f7 pawn, focusing on the castled kingside, once its knight is on f3.
+Eventually, white aims to place its rooks on the semi-open d file and the open c file.
+Afterward, white would have various potential attacking lines at its disposal.
 The black player must play very carefully.
-Various Sicilian defenders end up playing the Smith Morra Gambit.
+Various Sicilian defenders end up playing the Smith-Morra Gambit.

 3. The Scotch Game

 The Scotch opening starts out with 1.e4 e5 2.Nf3 Nc6 3.d4!
 This is a strategy that has regained popularity recently, as numerous top players have started using the Scotch Game as a way of surprising their opponent (who is more likely prepared to face Ruy Lopez).